India strikes nine sites in Pakistan, PoK in response to Pahalgam attack

 India and Pakistan had fired tit-for-tat diplomatic salvoes at each other following the terror attack, such as suspending the Indus Waters Treaty and bilateral trade, and expelling diplomats.
 Pakistan has violated the ceasefire along the Line of Control for 12 consecutive days, promoting retaliation from the Indian Army.

-The airstrikes came hours ahead of India conducting mock drills for civil defence in several states on Wednesday.
+The strikes came hours ahead of India conducting drills for civil defence in several states on Wednesday.
 The exercise will involve testing air raid sirens, training civilians and students to protect themselves, blackout procedures, camouflaging key sites and practicing revised evacuation plans in case of a “hostile event”.

-When asked about the air strikes, United States President Donald Trump said that “people knew something was going to happen based on the past” because both sides have been fighting.